jacobmalone2/jacobmalone2.github.io/README.md

 # About Me
 Hello!
 My name is Jacob Malone and I am a Computer Science student over at Weber State University.
 I have also been working in IT for the last four years.
-My hobbies include playing video and tabletop games, and reading about history.
+My hobbies include playing video games and tabletop games, and reading about history.
 I also enjoy the troubleshooting and debugging aspects of software.

 # Learning Management System
 For a software engineering class, me and my group built and designed an eLearning management system.